amrodewedar/3D-printing/README.md

 # Guide to turning your 3D printer to a wireless printer

-This tutorial will walk through the process of turning your printer into a wireless printer using a Raspberry Pi.
-This tutiral is for people of all knowledge levels.
+This tutorial is a detailed walkthrough the process of turning your printer into a wireless printer using a Raspberry Pi.
+This tutorial is for people of all experience levels.
 You can follow the tutorial regardless if you have the same printer and Raspberry Pi.
 Just try to have fun and keep it neat!

-### Technical Requirements:
+### What you will need:

 #### Links can be found in the resources section at the end of the article